statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 ## Revisions

-Alpaca may at any time revise these Terms and Conditions by updating this document and making it available to you through the Services.
+{{Company Name}} may at any time revise these Terms and Conditions by updating this document and making it available to you through the Services.
 You agree to be bound by subsequent revisions and agree to review these Terms and Conditions periodically for changes.
-The most updated version of this document will be available for your review under the “Alpaca Terms and Conditions” link that appears on the Alpaca website and mobile application.
+The most updated version of this document will be available for your review under the “{{Company Name}} Terms and Conditions” link that appears on the {{Company Name}} website and mobile application.

 ## Applicable Law and Venue; Severability